proveskit/Documentation/docs/assembly_guide/ch_7_testing/index.md

-# Chapter 7: Testing Procedures Index
+# Chapter 7: Testing Procedures Overview

-This index provides links to various testing procedures outlined in Chapter 7.
+This overview provides links to various testing procedures outlined in Chapter 7.
 Each link leads to a detailed guide on how to perform each specific test.

 ## Testing Sections